Stijn-Van-Ruymbeke/Stijn-Van-Ruymbeke.github.io/_teaching/Dissertations_Law.md

 ---
-title: "Master dissertation (economics)"
+title: "Master dissertation (law)"
 collection: teaching
-type: "MSc Business Economics course"
+type: "Master of Laws course"
-permalink: /teaching/Dissertation_Economics
+permalink: /teaching/Dissertation_Law
-venue: "Ghent University, Department of Accounting, Corporate Finance, and Taxation"
+venue: "Ghent University, Department of Interdisciplinary Study of Law, Private Law and Business Law"
-date: 2024-01-01
+date: 2025-01-01
 location: "Ghent, Belgium"
 ---

-Supervised and evaluated the master dissertation of a business economics student on the effect of zombie firms on startups (academic year 2024-2025).

-Evaluated the master dissertation of a business engineering student on growth opportunities and leverage ratios (academic year 2025-2026).
+Evaluated the master dissertation of a law student on the use of AI for recidivism prediction under Belgian criminal law (academic year 2025-2026).